chrisfernandes18/Connect4/README.md

 A window will open, up and will guide you into setting up the game, and then you can click away.

 ### Coming Soon
-Keyboard inputs to restart game, bot v. bot bug fix.
+Keyboard inputs to restart game, bot v. bot needs optimization.